MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/report-junk-email-and-phishing-scams-in-outlook-for-iOS-and-Android.md

 For messages in the Inbox or any other email folder except Junk, use the following steps to report spam and phishing messages on your iOS or Android device:

 1. Select one or more messages.
-2. In the the top-right corner tap on the three vertical dots.
+2. In the top-right corner tap on the three vertical dots.
 The action menu opens.

    ![Report junk or phishing email from the action menu](../../media/Android-report-as-junk-dialog.png)